|

 - Futures

-Winner: E*Trade
+Winner: E*TRADE

 Mobile Apps

-Winner: E*Trade
+Winner: E*TRADE

 Websites

-- Fixed Income (search for Treasuries to buy)
+- Fixed Income (shop for Treasuries)

-Winner: E*Trade
+Winner: E*TRADE

 Desktop Software

-Winner: E*Trade
+Winner: E*TRADE

 Margin

-Margin rates vary by broker and by balance.
-E*Trade’s tiered schedule starts at 12.45% and drops to 9.45% (rates may be negotiated above $500k). tastytrade’s schedule starts at 10.25% and drops to 7.25% (no negotiated rates).
+Margin costs vary by broker and by debit balance.
+E*TRADE’s tiered schedule starts at 12.45% and bottoms out at 9.45% with negotiated rates above $500k. tasty’s schedule starts at 10.25% and falls to 7.25% without negotiated rates.

-Winner: Disputable
+Winner: tastytrade

 Added Services

-Extended Hours: tastytrade clients can place orders from 8:00 am to 8:00 pm EST. E*Trade ends at the same time but starts one hour earlier.
-E*Trade also offers overnight trading in some ETFs.
+the same time but starts one hour earlier.
+Both firms also have overnight trading in some ETFs.

-Winner: E*Trade
+Winner: E*TRADE

 Recommendations

-Long-Term Investors & Retirement Savers: E*Trade.
+Long-Term Investors & Retirement Savers: E*TRADE.

 Final Verdict